 Okay, you bought it.
 Now, what do you do?

 Whether the boat is new or used, make sure your insurance is in force before you accept legal responsibility for the boat.
 If you're not financing with the boat seller, this is especially important since the seller has no legal responsibility for the boat at the moment of sale.

 Tips on getting adequate insurance: Boating Insurance—Protect your investment with the right coverage by Suzanne Finne of boats.com.

 If you're buying from a registered boat dealer, the dealer may handle all registration issues with your state.
 Ask them specifically what registration items they do not handle.

 Each state has different laws and requirements for various things about boats including age of operator, required safety equipment and trailer restrictions.
 In addition, the federal government has a minimum set of safety requirements for boats.

-- The following site details federal requirements: USCG: Regulations from the U.S. Coast Guard
+- The following site details federal and state requirements: USCG: Regulations from the U.S. Coast Guard

 Additional things to consider: